Tom-Paye/vision_based_robot_evasion/README.md

   - Look for bottlenecks in CPU, GPU, RAM and disable power saving policy
   - Check for waiting behavior between the nodes, make sure they are completely independent

+For optimal performance:
+Cameras high up
+Not a black t-shirt!